cockroachlabs-field/cockroachdb-multiregion-k3s-ciliumcni-azure/README.md

 ```
 ## Conclusion

 In conclusion there are a number of different way to achieve a Geo-Distributed Cockroach cluster but we believe that by adopting this solution it offers a simple and elegant solution.
 Kubernetes is already complex to manage without increasing the complexity by introducing technologies such as Multi-Cluster Service Mesh.
-By adopting a CNI that provides us with the ability to connect Kubernetes in a simple way with very little configuration and the ability to extend this connectivity to virtual machines it reduces the complexity and administrative overhead of managing the solution.
+By adopting a CNI that provides us with the ability to connect Kubernetes in a simple way with very little configuration it reduces the complexity and administrative overhead of managing the solution.